SQL UNION operator is used to combine the result sets of two or more select statements

 Using SQL Union in Select Statement

 Following SQL statement returns the combine result set of both tables.
+It eliminates any duplicate rows between the two SELECT statements.

 SELECT Name, Code FROM tblA UNION SELECT Name, Code FROM tblB